Submission Deadline 31st May 2022

 Not sure if you will have funding?
 Please submit your abstract, there is place in the submission form to indicate you need funding confirmed.
-You only have to confirm attendance & payment once it has been accepted.
+You only have to confirm attendance & payment once the abstract has been accepted.

 Every year, the Rural Health Conference is organised around four streams, covering the key facets of achieving the right to health for rural populations.
 The annual conference theme adds the particular focus for the presentations, discussions and keynote speakers which fall under each stream:

-- Health Systems Management: Wonderful health policies mean nothing unless they are translated into clear service packages in every province, with the resources to support their implementation..
+Health Systems Management & Policy: Wonderful health policies mean nothing unless they are translated into clear service packages in every province, with the resources to support their implementation..
 Health systems management focuses on the budgeting and resources required for strengthening service delivery as well as governance structures, quality improvement measures and inter-sectoral partnerships.
 Strong management is vital for effective & efficient health care which narrows the service delivery gaps between urban & rural areas.

-- Policy & Practice: we need to reach for the stars and say what is ideal, propose policy, interrogate policy and translate policy into effective practice.
-This can be done by identifying: Best Practice models of service delivery, the gaps between policy & practice, and educating NHI private practitioners in equity, DoH systems and DoH standard treatment guidelines.
+Clinical Practice: we need to translate policy into effective practice.
+This can be done by identifying: best practice models of service delivery, the gaps between policy & practice, and educating private practitioners in equity, DoH systems and DoH standard treatment guidelines with a view to the NHI.

 Types of Presentations